 Table 1 shows the different silicone elastomer formulations tested (VMQ, vinyl-methyl silicone elastomer).

-Materials were selected such that erosion resistance weakens within Groups A and B, i.e. from material VMQ 1 towards VMQ 3 and VMQ 4 towards VMQ 6.
+Materials have been selected such, that the erosion resistance is weakening within the groups A and B, from material VMQ 1 towards VMQ 3 and VMQ 4 towards VMQ 6 each.

-VMQ 1 and VMQ 4 are established material formulations with good resistance to tracking and erosion and positive long-term service experience.
-VMQ 2 and VMQ 3 as well as VMQ 5 and VMQ 6 are modified variants, respectively with high and low hardness of peroxide addition curing systems, and were developed for these investigations only.
+So, while VMQ 1 and VMQ 4 are established material formulations with a good resistance to tracking and erosion and positive long-term service experience, VMQ 2 and VMQ 3 as well as VMQ 5 and VMQ 6 are modified variants with high and low hardness of peroxidic respectively addition curing systems and have been created for these investigations only.

-A voltage level is considered ‘passed’ if the leakage current does not exceed 60 mA for 2s, there is no deep erosion with formation of a hole and the samples do not start to burn.
+A voltage level counts as passed if the leakage current does not exceed 60 mA for 2 s, no deep erosion with formation of a hole occurs, and samples don’t start burning.

-For better comparison of the materials being tested, time to failure, mass loss and maximum erosion depth were measured.
-Since silicone elastomers do not show typical tracking characteristics but rather only erosion, it was decided not to evaluate their track length.
+For a better comparison of the tested materials, the time to failure, the mass loss and the maximum erosion depth have been measured.
+Since silicone elastomers don’t show typical tracking characteristics but erosion, it was decided not to evaluate their track length.

 Test Results for Silicone Elastomer Formulations Investigated

-Reference results (4.5 kV AC stress acc. to IEC 60587) and results of all DC step tests are presented and discussed:
+Reference results (4.5 kV AC stress acc. to IEC 60587) and results of all DC step tests are presented and discussed in the following:

 • time to failure (see Fig. 4);